tahe-ahmed/cs50-web-finance/README.md

 # cs50-web-finance [Live](https://cs50-web-finance-pset.herokuapp.com/login)

 ## Introduction
 This application was the 8th week's exercise of Harvard's CS50 - Introduction to Computer Science online course.
-You can learn more about CS50 at Harvard's CS50.
-Implemented a website via which users can login , register, logout , “buy” and “sell” stocks, and view all the histroy transctions, a la the below.
+Implemented a website via which users can login , register, logout , “buy” and “sell” stocks, and view all the history transactions, a la the below.

 ![REGISTER PAGE](./screenshots/REGISTER.png)
 ![INDEX PAGE](./screenshots/INDEX.png)